27 May – 4 Sep 2022

 A major collection of works by Edvard Munch will be shown in the UK for the first time at The Courtauld Gallery.
-Edvard Munch: Masterpieces from Bergen will run from 27 May – 5 September 2022, and is part of a partnership between The Courtauld and KODE art museums in Bergen, Norway.
+The Morgan Stanley Exhibition: Edvard Munch.
+Masterpieces from Bergen will run from 27 May – 4 September 2022, and is part of a partnership between The Courtauld and KODE Art Museums in Bergen, Norway.
 KODE in Bergen is home to one of the most important Munch collections in the world, originally assembled in the early 20th century by Norwegian industrialist Rasmus Meyer (1858–1916), who collected Munch’s work during the artist’s lifetime.

 Supported by The AKO Foundation